orblancog/DAFNETB/README.md

 own translator from mad -> madx.

 cur.madx : contains the quadrupoles and correctors strength.
-K1 is proportional to these magnets currents. bendx_siddarta1 : some dipoles model wig : wiggler model kick : injection kickers
+K1 is proportional to these magnet currents. bendx_siddarta1 : some dipoles model wig : wiggler model kick : injection kickers